danielmsimuko/01-linux/README.md

 ### Kernel and Runtime

-$ vim /boot/grub/grub.cfg -- where the grub config is
+`$ vim /boot/grub/grub.cfg` is where the grub config resides

-$ sudo update-grub -- updates the bootloader
+`$ sudo update-grub` updates the bootloader after the config changes

-$ grub-mkconfig -o /boot/grub/grub.cfg -- updating grub in centos
+`$ grub-mkconfig -o /boot/grub/grub.cfg` updating grub in CentOS/RedHat based system

 `$ sudo sysctl -a` checks the current parameter configurations for the operating system

-$ runlevel -- finds how long the current runlevel is for sysVinit
+`$ runlevel` finds how long the current runlevel is for sysVinit

-$ systemctl get-default -- finds the runlevel of machine for systemd
+`$ systemctl get-default` finds the runlevel of the machine for systmd

-$ uptime -- low long the system has been up
+`$ uptime` shows you how long the system has been up

-$ sysctl dev.cdrom.autclose -- returns dev parameter

-$ sudo sysctl -w dev.cdrom.autoclose=0 -- autoclose parameter

-$ cd /etc/sysctl.d/ -- contain master values for kernel parameters
+`$ cd /etc/sysctl.d/` contain master values for kernel parameters

-$ shutdown -P/-r/-H -- performs the poweroff, reboot or halt command to shutdown system
+`$ shutdown -P/-r/-H` performs the poweroff, reboot or halt command to shutdown system

-$ sudo shutdown -r now -- immediate reboot (replace now with mins  i.e +5)
+`$ sudo shutdown -r now` does an immediate reboot (replace now with mins  i.e +5)

 ----------UPDATING AND MANAGING SOFTWARE----------